-- Durability: Most dental flippers are made using cheap materials with low durability as compared to other types of dentures.
+- Durability: Most dental flippers are made using cheap materials with low durability when compared to other types of dentures.
 This means they are more prone to cracking and breaking.
-If you break your dental flipper, you will definitely require a repair or even a replacement.

 - Initial discomfort: Flipper teeth may initially feel uncomfortable in your mouth.
 This can also make activities like eating and talking feel slightly unnatural.
-Sometimes, these flipper teeth may also cause pain and must get checked by a dentist immediately.
+If your flipper causes you pain, see your dentist.

-- Potential allergy: It is possible for you to be allergic to the material used to synthesize flipper teeth.
-Therefore, it is important for you to discuss your allergy history with the dentist prior to getting one.
+- Potential allergy: It is possible for you to be allergic to the material used to make flipper teeth.
+It is important for you to discuss your allergy history with the dentist prior to getting one.

 - Maintenance: Using flipper teeth can be harmful to your dental health as they increase the risk of tooth decay and gingivitis, especially if you do not clean them well.